 8.1 Pulling the code from GitHub

-The e-Invoice-Onbarding-Tool is a public repository.
+The e-Invoice Onboarding Toolkit is a public repository.
 The code is freely available under an MIT Licene for individuals and organizations to pull, review, and modify as they chose in order to further their participation with the project.

 It is entirely possible to pull the code from github anonymously using a link from within the repo.